-The current Lake County Sheriff’s Adult Corrections Facility opened March 10, 1989, replacing a 20-year old facility, and operates under the direction of Sheriff Mark C. Curran, Jr. and his correction’s management team.
+The current Lake County Sheriff’s Adult Corrections Facility opened March 10, 1989, replacing a 20-year old facility, and operates under the direction of the Lake County Sheriff and his correction’s management team.

-In January 2013, the Lake County Jail successfully garnered its third consecutive accreditation from the American Correctional Association.
+In October 2016, the Lake County Jail successfully garnered its fourth consecutive accreditation from the American Correctional Association.
 Standards set by ACA reflect practical up-to-date policies and procedures and function as a management tool for agencies and facilities throughout the world.
-In addition, the Adult Corrections Facility earned the accreditation of the National Commission on Correctional Health Care for the provision of health services.
+In addition, the Adult Corrections Facility earned the accreditation of the National Commission on Correctional Health Care for the provision of health services in December 2016.

 Yearly Standard Inspection

 Each year the Illinois Department of Corrections' Jail and Detention Standards Unit conducts an inspection on each county jail to determine compliance with the Illinois County Jail Standards.
-On June 20, 2015, the Adult Corrections Facility was found in full compliance with the Illinois County Jail Standards.
-Below are the IDOC Annual Inspection Reports.
-2016 2015
+On August 22, 2016, the Adult Corrections Facility was found in full compliance with the Illinois County Jail Standards.

 According to Illinois law, an inmate may be sentenced to a county jail for no more than 364 days.
 The Adult Corrections Facility maintains the capacity to house 740 inmates.